John Wayne Gacy Biography

 There was a dark side to Gacy’s personality and he committed his first known sexual assault on a teenage boy in 1967.
 The boy, whom he assaulted by luring into his house, was the son of a fellow Jaycee.
 Over the next few months, he molested and raped many other boys.

 One of the boys he assaulted, Donald Voorhees, informed his father about Gacy’s misdeed.
-The father immediately contacted the police who then arrested Gacy.
-Though the police could not find conclusive proof, they indicted Gacy on sodomy charges.
+The father immediately contacted the police, who then arrested Gacy.
+Although the police could not find conclusive proof at the time, they indicted Gacy on sodomy charges.

 He was released on parole after 18 months.
 He returned to Chicago and went about rebuilding his life.
 He developed good relations with his neighbors, who were unaware of his past, and got married again.

 He remained active in the community as well, and often dressed up as a clown to entertain sick children.
 He threw parties for his neighbors and was successful in creating a positive image of himself in the society.
-Unbeknownst to his neighbors, Gacy was living a secret life as a rapist and murderer—he had not reformed, as believed by his wife and mother.
+Unbeknownst to his neighbors, Gacy was living a secret life as a rapist and murderer—he had not reformed, as his wife and mother believed.

 He started his own decorating business, ‘PDM Contractors,’ which proved to be successful.
 He was also becoming increasingly active on the political front and offered labor services free of charge to the ‘Democratic Party.’

-A teenage boy named Robert Piest disappeared in 1978 and someone notified the police that shortly before his disappearance, Robert had told his mother that he was going to visit a contractor to talk about a job opportunity.
-A person known to Robert identified the contractor in question as John Gacy and the police obtained a search warrant for his home.
+A teenage boy named Robert Piest disappeared in December 1978.
+Shortly before his disappearance, Robert had told his mother that he was going to visit a contractor to discuss a job opportunity.
+A friend of Robert identified the contractor as John Gacy, and the police obtained a search warrant for Gacy's home.

 Trial & Execution